TomSchimansky/CustomTkinter/Readme.md

 ## Documentation - CustomTkinter Elements

 ### CTk
-You can use the normal ``kinter.Tk`` class to create the root window, but if you want a background color that changes with the appearance mode and a dark title-bar on macOS, you should use the `customtkinter.CTk` class which behaves exactly like the normal Tk class, except that you can also set a tuple color as bg color.
+You can use the normal ``tkinter.Tk`` class to create the root window, but if you want a background color that changes with the appearance mode and a dark title-bar on macOS, you should use the `customtkinter.CTk` class which behaves exactly like the normal Tk class, except that you can also set a tuple color as bg color.